NickBirks/softeng19/ms/index.md

 * How well you curate issues and group them into a milestone.
 * How well you participate in evaluation of Pull Requests, and whether issues are closed using Pull Requests whenever the issue is resolved by merging code into the master branch.
 * How well you code.
-Did you close issues, and to what degree is your code reliable and maintainable?
-This includes the elimination of debugging code, junk files, etc.  Does your code comply with PEP8 (hint: use the `pycodestyle` tool to check code for you)?
+Did you close issues, and to what degree is your code *reliable* and *maintainable*?
+This includes the elimination of debugging code, junk files, etc.  Is your code easy to crash, or does it properly check inputs and preconditions?
+Does your code comply with PEP8 (hint: use the `pycodestyle` tool to check code for you)?

 Starting with milestone 3, you will also be judged on the presence of unit tests and the test coverage of your code base.